SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 Velocity: How frequently is the new data generated and ingested?
 Variety: What types and formats?
 How many different sources does the data come from?
 Veracity: How accurate, precise and trusted is the data?
 Value: What insights can be pulled from the data?

+Most resources are put to get the best value from the data.